-English Antonyms for Excellence and Eminence Words – Online Quiz!
+English Antonyms for Excellence and Eminence Vocabulary Words – Online Quiz!

-Find antonyms of Excellence and Eminence words in this online multiple-choice quiz.
-Identify the antonyms of all 66 words.
-An antonym is the opposite, or most opposite meaning.
+Find antonyms of Excellence and Eminence vocabulary words in this online multiple-choice quiz.
+Identify the antonyms of all 66 vocabulary words.
+(An antonym is a word of opposite meaning.)

 Hover over a word to reveal its definition.
 Click any word for the full dictionary entry.